Basement Waterproofing FAQs from Quality Dry Basements of Newtown CT

 - Improperly designed window wells – Window wells should remain dry during heavy rains.
 Unfortunately, I have seen many window wells that collect water and become a fishbowl for the basement.
 This can lead to windows eventually leaking into the basement.

-One of the waterproofing FAQs we're asked the most is what can be done to fix wet basements.
+Another frequently asked basement waterproofing question we see is what can be done to fix basement water seepage problems leading to wet basements.
 Here are some solutions we provide to resolve your wet basement problems and ensure you and your family will enjoy a clean, dry basement for years to come.

 - Move surface rainwater away from the house.